meteor/meteor/Roadmap.md

 - Status: -
 - PRs: -

 Implement tree shaking / dead code elimination, which involves pruning the dependency tree while scanning imports in the `ImportScanner`.
-We believe it should be possible to treat values like `Meteor.isProduction` as constants during this process, and eliminate those branches if their conditions are false, so that the `./routes` dependency would not show up at all in the production bundle.
+We believe it should be possible to treat values like `Meteor.isProduction` as constants during this process, and eliminate those branches if their conditions are false.

 ### Service worker build target
 - Leaders: <you?>